iamskratsch/iamskratsch.github.io/content/privacy.md

 ### **Use of Cookies And Pixels**

-Similar to other commercial websites, our website utilizes a standard technology called &quot;cookies&quot; and server logs to collect information about how our site is used.
+Similar to other commercial websites, our website utilizes a standard technology called "cookies" and server logs to collect information about how our site is used.
 Information gathered through cookies and server logs may include the date and time of visits, the pages viewed, time spent at our site, and the websites visited just before and just after our own, as well as your IP address.

 A cookie is a very small text document, which often includes an anonymous unique identifier.
-When you visit a website, that site&apos;s computer asks your computer for permission to store this file in a part of your hard drive specifically designated for cookies.
-Each website can send its own cookie to your browser if your browser&apos;s preferences allow it, but (to protect your privacy) your browser only permits a website to access the cookies it has already sent to you, not the cookies sent to you by other sites.
+When you visit a website, that site's computer asks your computer for permission to store this file in a part of your hard drive specifically designated for cookies.
+Each website can send its own cookie to your browser if your browser's preferences allow it, but (to protect your privacy) your browser only permits a website to access the cookies it has already sent to you, not the cookies sent to you by other sites.

 The Company reserves the right to use technological equivalents of cookies, including social media pixels.
 These pixels allow social media sites to track visitors to outside websites so as to tailor advertising messages users see while visiting that social media website.
 The Company reserves the right to use these pixels in compliance with the policies of the various social media sites.​